Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Methods

 By solving this equation, we obtain

 with the definition

-From Eq. \eqref{eq: dynamics-one}, we can see the dynamics of the particle number at site $i$ can be separated into two parts.
+Here we can see that the particle current originates from the coherence in the density matrix, which is intrinsically different from the transport mechanism in the classical rate equation, such as the reaction-diffusion equation.
+From Eq.~\eqref{eq: dynamics-one}, we can see the dynamics of the particle number at site $i$ can be separated into two parts.
 The first term on the right-hand side of Eq.~\eqref{eq: dynamics-one} represents the particle decay due to the one-body loss since the total number also exponentially decays with time:

 The second term on the right-hand side of Eq.~\eqref{eq: dynamics-one} is the current flow from all the sites other than $i$.
 Therefore, $ \tilde{\phi}_{i j}$ represents the current from the site $j$ to the site $i$ at time $t$.